msmyamada/mytest/test.md

   </InputClaims>
 </TechnicalProfile>
 ```
-(Sentence B) ## Getting in touch with the Microsoft Edge DevTools team
+## Getting in touch with the Microsoft Edge DevTools team
 aaa
 bbb
 ccc